Isvan/CMPT464FinalProject/README.md

 - Output: one big `.json` containing information about each mesh from the dataset
 - Each mesh entry would have information from `/syms`, `/boxes`, etc. clapmed together in one spot
 - For our project, we will need that `.json` and list of all `.obj`'s to do everything else

+### Mesh data structure and mesh part generation (Maheep & Team)

+- Input: the big `.json` and the `.obj`'s (basically our transformed dataset)
+- Output: Generate parts `.objs` based on the dataset entry.
+- Make sense of `.json` and construct representations which can be usable later on (e.g. here is a mesh and here is its parts, each part is labeled)

 ### Mesh correspondence and deformation (Vlad & Greg)